iamsuryasonar/markdown_blog_app/public/posts/javascript_interview_prep/javascript_interview_prep.md

 ### Q. Prototype?

-->Prototype is a mechanism by which javascript objects inherit features from one another.
+Prototype is a mechanism by which javascript objects inherit features from one another.

 Each object in JavaScript has a prototype, which is either another object or null.
 The prototype is used to add properties and methods that are accessible to all instances of a particular object type.